Dev-Malik/Rude-Habit/README.md

 | **Heapchat** | Support / chat; configured in `AppDelegate`. |
 | **Backend (HTTP)** | Missed-habit notification scheduling — base URL and API key live in `NotificationSchedulingService` (treat as sensitive). |

-**Security note:** Rotate any keys that were ever committed to source control, move secrets to Xcode configuration or a secure backend, and never ship production apps with long-lived client-side keys in the repository.